 ABORIGINAL STUDIES Unit Value

 Board Developed Course 2

 Prerequisites: Nil Exclusions: Nil

 Cost: Nil

-Course Description: Aboriginal Studies develops students' knowledge and understanding about the historical and contemporary experiences of Aboriginal peoples, whilst acknowledging the contribution of Aboriginal cultures and communities to Australian society.
+Aboriginal Studies develops students' knowledge and understanding about the historical and contemporary experiences of Aboriginal peoples, whilst acknowledging the contribution of Aboriginal cultures and communities to Australian society.
 The course covers a broad range of contemporary social and political issues and involves a comparative study of an international indigenous community.
 The core concept throughout the course is for students to develop their understanding of Aboriginal Heritage and Identity.
 Students complete a Major Project incorporating community consultation and local perspective.
+Students choose their own topic, complete fieldwork and present their project using their own mode of communication.
 Through this course Aboriginal students are provided with an opportunity for cultural affirmation and positive educational experiences while non-Aboriginal students are able to 'learn together' with Aboriginal peoples and communities.
 All students take an active role in the process of reconciliation, an integral part of Australia's society today.

-analytical skills and the ability to pursu and structure to enhance students by developing their independent inquiry and project development in a medium dent's ability to foster their own autonomy and direct
+The course allows for flexible delivery and structure to enhance students by developing their analytical skills and the ability to pursue independent inquiry and project development in a medium of their choice.
+This further pursues student's ability to foster their own autonomy and direct elements of their own learning.